stumathews/DataflowPipeline.net/README.md

                     .ProcessAndTransform(i => "Stuart").Finish();
             Assert.AreEqual("Stuart",result);
 ```

+## What dont you just use language.Ext?
+Because in my opinion its not intuitive to use and brings with it alot of functional programming baggage that you sometimes jut dont need.
+I dont like how you cannot see the Bind() function's internals easily and you are forced to used Monads as the data being passed into their pipeline via the Bind() function.
+DataFlowPipeline is tries to bring the idea of datapiplinng from LanguageExt and make it simpler and more intuitive to use: how many people look at a LanguageExt codebase and see Bind() and go huh whats that supposed to do.
+Also I like the wording in this project: Process, StartPipeline, Transform etc...
+Also you might not need more than this simple data pipeline and can forgoe the complexity of using languageExt altogether.

 This shows you how you can throw if exceptions are encountered at any point, effectively halts the pipeline: